inkar8/Inkar.Online_payment/README.md

 - PaymentDemo: Provides a command-line interface for users to select payment methods and process transactions.
 - Main: Entry point for the program.

-Features
+Features:
-✅ Supports three payment methods (Credit Card, PayPal, Crypto)
+Supports three payment methods (Credit Card, PayPal, Crypto)
-✅ Factory Pattern ensures flexibility in adding new payment methods
+Factory Pattern ensures flexibility in adding new payment methods
-✅ Adapter Pattern for integrating external payment APIs
+Adapter Pattern for integrating external payment APIs
-✅ Transaction logging with status tracking
+Transaction logging with status tracking
-✅ Error handling for invalid transactions
+Error handling for invalid transactions